SacBase/sac-pygments/README.md

 Pygments SaC Lexer
 ------------------

-This repo provides a Python Pygments plugin to add syntax highlighting for the [1](Single-Assignment C) programming language.
+This repo provides a Python Pygments plugin to add syntax highlighting for the [Single-Assignment C][1] programming language.

 Our lexer extends the Pygments builtin `CLexer` for the C-language.